balancer/docs/docs/concepts/governance/process.md

 ### Step 1: Request For Comment \(RFC\)

 Start a new conversation on the [Governance section of the forum](https://forum.balancer.fi/c/governance/7) with the \[RFC\] tag.
 The message should contain the following sections.
-Click [here](rfc-proposal-forum-post-template.md) for a forum post template.

 * **Background**
   * _What is the current state or what you're addressing?
 Is there any relevant information that the common reader might not know?_